goharbor/harbor/README.md

 * **Graphical user portal**: User can easily browse, search repositories and manage projects.
 * **AD/LDAP support**: Harbor integrates with existing enterprise AD/LDAP for user authentication and management.
 * **Auditing**: All the operations to the repositories are tracked.
-* **Internationalization**: Already localized for English, Chinese, German, Japanese and Russian.
-More languages can be added.
 * **RESTful API**: RESTful APIs for most administrative operations, easy to integrate with external systems.
 * **Easy deployment**: docker compose and offline installer.